blacklightpy/vaultofknowledge/Conflicts in Translation (Rough Title).md

 #rough title

-Example 1: Antah Stri Nasham Nasheyam
+Example 1: Antah Stri Nasham Nasheyam - Google Translate vs Original Meaning.

 Example:
 A culture says "do not kill" and "do not murder" by the same word